peterdemin/pip-compile-multi/README.rst

 (Yes I took pip-compile-multi as an example).
 Let's save them as-is in ``requirements/base.in``.
-Those are unpinned libraries, it means that whenever developer runs
+Those are unpinned libraries.
+It means that whenever developer runs

 .. code-block:: shell

     pip install -r requirements/base.in

 he will get *some* version of these libraries.
-And chances are that if several developers do the same over some period in time, some will have different dependency versions than others.
+And the chances are that if several developers do the same over some period, some will have different dependency versions than others.
 Also, if the project is online service, one day it may stop working after redeployment because some of the dependencies had backward incompatible release.
 That kind of releases is more common than a newbie can think.
 More or less every package with a version higher than ``2.0.0`` had them.

-To avoid this problem Python developers are hard-pinning (aka locking) their dependencies.
+To avoid this problem, Python developers are hard-pinning (aka locking) their dependencies.
 So instead of a list of libraries, they have something like:

 .. code-block::